Berlin for families

 ABOUT THE AUTHOR

-🚀 Hey there, fellow explorers!
 I'm Natalie, the architect-turned-adventurer behind Walkabout Tours.
-One year ago, I bid farewell to my desk job to pursue my passion for history, food, and unraveling the architectural tales of cities. 🏦 Since then, I've proudly launched my own tour guiding business 👣 right here in Berlin, the incredible city I now call home.
-Why trust Walkabout Tours?
-Well, my journey from drafting blueprints to guiding city tours is fueled by a genuine love for history and design, coupled with a thirst for exploration.
-As a trained architect, I've honed the art of seeing cities through a different lens. 🔍 What's my travel style?
-Picture this: consuming as much delicious food as possible, then walking off all the calories by exploring nooks, crannies, side streets, and lesser-known spots.
-I thrive on uncovering the design gems and history nuggets that make a city pulse with life.
+Two years ago, I quit my desk job to spend more time doing the things I love: eating good food, travelling and sketching cool buildings.
+I've also launched my own tour guiding business right here in Berlin, so I can share all the cool stories and buildings I'm discovering with other passionate travellers.
+Why trust Walkabout Tours (me, Natalie)?
+Well, my journey from architecture to tour guide is fuelled by a genuine love for history and design, coupled with a thirst for exploration.
+As a trained architect, I see cities in a different way, and love sharing this unique perspective with others.
+What's my travel style?
+Picture this: consuming as much delicious food as possible, then walking off all the calories by exploring nooks, crannies, side streets, and architectural gems.
+I love wondering through the city finding cool buildings and history nuggets (and there are plenty of them in Berlin, believe me!).
 Where can I help you plan?
-I work as a tour guide in Berlin, the gorgeous city I now call home, but I have previously lived for several years in Paris and Rotterdam.
+I work as a tour guide in Berlin, but I have previously lived for several years in Paris and Rotterdam.
 I grew up in Australia and have a lifetime's worth of knowledge about both Melbourne and Sydney!
 My promise to you: I am your local guide when it comes to crafting a unique and personalized experience.
-Let me create a guide, itinerary, or travel suggestions tailored to your desires to ensure your holiday is an unforgettable journey! 🌟 So, let's embark on a journey where every street is a chapter, and every skyline is a masterpiece.
-Join me, and let's make your Berlin adventure unforgettable! 🌍✨
+Let me create a guide, itinerary, or travel suggestions tailored to your desires to ensure your holiday is an unforgettable journey! 🌟

 Send A Tip